 Architecture: applicants to the architecture program must submit a visual portfolio as described above under “Visual Portfolio.”
 The portfolio does not need to be specific to architecture.
 It must be uploaded at pratt.slideroom.com.
 Note that applicants to the architecture program whose high school GPA is a 3.7 or higher are not required to submit a portfolio but are encouraged to do so; portfolios automatically will be waived for students with a weighted or unweighted GPA of 3.7 or numerical grade of 90.
 Submit your portfolio on Slideroom at pratt.slideroom.com.
 A writing sample is not required.

 Construction Management: this program does not require a portfolio submission.

-Writing and Critical and Visual Studies: applicants are required to submit a writing portfolio with samples of their writing (no more than ten pages).
+Writing, Critical and Visual Studies, and B.A. in History of Art and Design: applicants are required to submit a writing portfolio with samples of their writing (no more than ten pages).
 Writing applicants may submit poetry, short stories, and excerpts from novels, articles, and essays.
 Please submit one example of analytical writing.
 We encourage you to submit several examples of your writing in different styles.
 If you submit poetry, you must also submit some prose.
-Critical and Visual Studies applicants should submit examples of analytical writing.
+Critical and Visual Studies and B.A. in History of Art and Design applicants should submit examples of analytical writing.